MATH 116 – Final Exam Practice (Fall 2024)

 where \(m\) is the slope of the secant line from \(x=-4\) to \(x=4\).

-A–E: options printed on the original exam.
+A–E: options printed on original exam.

 Problem 11